 The IRS adds lifetime and at death transfers and taxes them according to one rate schedule.

-Need help navigating the estate planning process and lowering your tax burden?
-Our knowledgeable Safe Money Team can help – call us today at 877.GROW.SAFE (877.476.9723) for immediate support.
+Need help with exploring different estate planning strategies and how you can maximize what you leave to your heirs?
+Our knowledgeable Safe Money Team can help.
+Visit our “Find a Financial Professional” section or call us today at 877.476.9723 for immediate support.